Simultaneous Ground Reaction Force and State Estimation via Constrained Moving Horizon Estimation: Preliminaries

 where $(\cdot)^+$ denotes the updated state after a fixed interval $\Delta t$, $f(\cdot)$ and $h(\cdot)$ denote the process model and measurement model, respectively. $x$, $u$, and $y$ denote the state, control input, and measurement of the system, respectively. $\delta^x \sim \mathcal{N}(0,Q)$ and $\delta^y \sim \mathcal{N}(0,R)$ represent the process noise and measurement noise subject to zero-mean Gaussian distributions.
-Additionally, the legged robot is often subject to various physical constraints, which can be generally described as state constraints:
+Additionally, legged robots are often subject to various physical constraints, which can generally be expressed as state constraints $z(x) \leq 0 $.

 The MHE solves a Maximum A Posteriori (MAP) problem for a trajectory of states $x_{[T-N:T]}$.
 It incorporates the control inputs $u_{[T-N:T-1]}$ and measurements $y_{[T-N,T]}$ within a receding window of size $N+1$, spanning from time index $T-N$ to $T$.
 The notation $(\cdot)_{[i,j]}$ denotes the sequence of vectors starting from the time index $i$ and ending at the time index $j$.
-The solution at each time step is obtained by solving the MAP problem, subject to the physical constraints in \eqref{eq:physical_constraints}:
+The solution at each time step is obtained by solving the MAP problem, subjects to the physical constraints:

 where $P$ denotes the posterior probability, and $\mathcal{X}$ represents the feasible state region considering the imposed constraints.
-The MHE, formulated as an optimization problem, minimizes the minus log-likelihood of \eqref{eq:MAP} to compute the optimal estimation of $\mathbf{X}_{[T-N:T]}$:
+The MHE, formulated as an optimization problem, minimizes the negative log-likelihood of \eqref{eq:MAP} to compute the optimal estimation of $\mathbf{X}_{[T-N:T]}$: